 |<-- back to About The Centre|

 The basic curricular package on offer is ten hours per week, consisting of individual instruction, groupwork and practice.
-This basic package is supplemented by Music Weekends (usually one per month), and workshops from touring professional artists.
+This basic package is supplemented by Music Weekends (usually one every third week), and workshops from touring professional artists.

 We also offer a new qualification, NC Traditional Music, to all of our S6 students.
 This qualification is normally delivered at colleges of further education, and is equivalent to a first year college level award.